dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 ### Optional configurations

-In BigQuery, optional configurations let you tailor settings for tasks such as running queries, loading or exporting data, and creating tables.
-While not necessary for basic operations, these options give you greater control over how BigQuery functions behind the scenes to meet your requirements.
+In BigQuery, optional configurations let you tailor settings for tasks such as query priority, dataset location, job timeout, and more.
+These options give you greater control over how BigQuery functions behind the scenes to meet your requirements.

 To customize your optional configurations in dbt Cloud: